Marchenko-Pastur Law for Tyler's M-estimator: Abstract

 \section{Abstract}

-This paper studies the limiting behavior of Tyler's and Maronna's M-estimators, in the regime that the number of samples $n$ and the dimension $p$ both go to infinity, and $p/n$ converges to a constant $y$ with $0<y<1$.
-We prove that when the data samples are identically and independently generated from the Gaussian distribution $N(\b0,\bI)$, the difference between $\frac{1}{n}\sum_{i=1}^n\bx_i\bx_i^T$ and a scaled version of Tyler's M-estimator or Maronna's M-estimator tends to zero in spectral norm, and the empirical spectral densities of both estimators converge to the Mar\v{c}enko-Pastur distribution.
-We also prove that when the data samples are generated from an elliptical distribution, the limiting distribution of Tyler's M-estimator converges to a Mar\v{c}enko-Pastur-Type distribution.
+This paper studies the limiting behavior of Tyler's M-estimator for the scatter matrix, in the regime that the number of samples $n$ and their dimension $p$ both go to infinity, and $p/n$ converges to a constant $y$ with $0<y<1$.
+We prove that when the data samples $\bx_1, \ldots, \bx_n$ are identically and independently generated from the Gaussian distribution $\mathcal{N}(\b0,\bI)$, the operator norm of the difference between a properly scaled Tyler's M-estimator and $\sum_{i=1}^n\bx_i\bx_i^\top/n$ tends to zero.
+As a result, the spectral distribution of Tyler's M-estimator converges weakly to the Mar\v{c}enko-Pastur distribution.